What are Flat Feet?

 Most cases are not preventable.
 Treatments for flat feet include rest, ice, compression, medication to relieve pain, orthotics, or in some cases surgery.

-Our physicians at American Foot & Leg Specialists evaluate every case on an individual basis and work hard to create a tailored plan to address any issue you have with flat feet or fallen arches.
+The physicians at American Foot & Leg Specialists evaluate every case on an individual basis and work hard to create a tailored plan to address any issue you have with flat feet or fallen arches.